dart-lang/sdk/pkg/compiler/README.md

      further understand what values flow through the program.
 This phase is very valuable in narrowing down possibilities that are ambiguous based solely on type information written by developers.
-It often finds oportunities that enable the compiler to devirtualize or inline method calls, generate code specializations, or trigger performance optimizations.
+It often finds opportunities that enable the compiler to devirtualize or inline method calls, generate code specializations, or trigger performance optimizations.

      The result of this phase is a "global result" (g).